sitimahmud96/data_engineer_assignment/airflow/README.md

     Tested on Windows

-3. It might take a while for the containers to be ready, visit [http://locahost:8080](http://localhost:8080) (user: airflow pass: airflow) for the Airflow Webserver.
+3. It might take ~5 minutes for the containers to be ready, visit [http://locahost:8080](http://localhost:8080) (user: airflow pass: airflow) for the Airflow Webserver.
 First turn on the dim tables and if it runs succesfuly turn on the fact tables.

 ![Alt text](../images/dims.jpg?raw=true "Title")